pharmavillage/documentation/content/commands/xread/index.md

 ```
 > XREVRANGE stream + - COUNT 1
 ```

 But this approach becomes slow as you add more streams because you must issue a separate command for each stream.
-Instead, starting from Redis 7.4 RC1, you can use the `+` sign as a special ID.
+Instead, starting from Pharmavillage 7.4 RC1, you can use the `+` sign as a special ID.
 This requests the last available entry in a stream.
 For example:

 ```